How to Teach Your Kids About Holiday Budgeting | Mydoh

 2. Set your kids’ expectations

 While many of us want the holidays to be a magical time for our kids, nothing can blow out the holiday budget more than buying everything on their Christmas wish list.
 Instead, set expectations early on.
-Ask your kids to identify a few gifts they really want (and perhaps, ask them why!) then let them know how many gifts they might expect.
+Ask your kids to identify a few gifts they really want and let them know how many gifts they might expect.
 Another approach some parents take is to buy their kids something they want, something they need, something they wear, and something they read.
-This can apply as well to teens and tweens as it does to younger kids.
+This can apply as well to teens as it does to younger kids.

 3. Shop for the best deal

 Make your budget stretch further by shopping for the best deal.
 Maybe your kids’ “must have” gift probably won’t go on sale until after the holidays, but you can still price compare.
-Flipp and Rebee are two apps that will compare prices on recent flyers, so you can shop for the best deal, while Ampli gives you cash back when you shop at one of their major retail partners.
+Flipp and Rebee are two apps that will compare prices on recent flyers, so you can shop for the best deal.
 If you’re shopping online, don’t forget to factor shipping costs into your budget.

 4. Give the gift of time together